 As a change manager, one of your key roles is to identify and measure success metrics.
-It helps you track progress and determine whether or not the change is successful.
+It helps you track progress and determine whether a change initiative is successful or not.
 There are different ways to do this, including training tests, focus groups, surveys, and interviews.

-One of the most important things to keep in mind when measuring success is that you need to set realistic goals.
-If you set goals too high, you’ll likely be disappointed with the results.
-On the other hand, if you set goals that are too low, you won’t be able to measure the impact of the change accurately.
-It’s also important to choose metrics relevant to the specific change you’re trying to make.
+One of the most important things to keep in mind when measuring success is to set realistic goals.
+If you set goals too high, it will disappoint you with the results.
+On the other hand, if you set goals that are too low, you cannot measure the impact of the change accurately.
+It’s also important to choose success metrics in accordance with the change you’re trying to make.

 Requirements for a Change Manager Role